-Cover abundance of species significantly driving assemblage associations show an overall trend of decreasing cover over time (Figure 3).
-Notably, Fescue assemblage shows ~50% decrease in cover of characteristic exotic species Festuca arundinaceae between 1979 and 2019, while cover of exotic Phalaris arundinaceae tripled since 1999.
-In the Sedge assemblage both native keystone species Carex lyngbyei and exotic grass Agrostis stolonifera had decreased cover abundance from 1979-2019 (Figure 3), with each species losing ~25-35% cover abundance between 1979-2019.
-Meanwhile, exotic species Lythrum salicaria and Festuca arundinaceae increased ~50% and 100%, respectively, in abundance (< 25% mean cover) by 2019 (Table 7).
-Similarly, in the Bogbean assemblage, cover abundance of native keystone species Menyanthes trifoliata had declined ~21% (50-75% mean cover) by 2019, while cover of exotic Mentha aquatica had increased ~385% (~25-50% mean cover).
+Cover abundance of species significantly defining assemblage associations show an overall trend of decreasing cover over time (Figure 3).
+Notably, Fescue assemblage shows ~50% decrease in cover of its exotic indicator F. arundinaceae between 1979 and 2019, while cover of exotic P. arundinaceae tripled since 1999.
+In the Sedge assemblage both native indicator sedge C. lyngbyei and exotic indicator grass A. stolonifera had decreased cover abundance from 1979-2019 (Figure 2, Table 3), with each species losing ~25-35% cover abundance between 1979-2019.
+Meanwhile, exotic species Lythrum salicaria and F. arundinaceae increased ~50% and 100%, respectively, in abundance (< 25% mean cover) by 2019 (Table 7).
+Similarly, in the Bogbean assemblage, cover abundance of native keystone species M. trifoliata had declined ~21% (50-75% mean cover) by 2019, while cover of exotic Mentha aquatica L. had increased ~385% (~25-50% mean cover).
 In summary, while the dominant species are maintained, their cover abundance within each assemblage is declining.
-Moreover, some exotic species have increased substantially in cover abundance in the Fescue and Bogbean assemblages since the original survey, indicating these assemblages are becoming increasingly occupied by exotic species.
+Moreover, some exotic species have increased substantially in cover abundance in the Fescue and Bogbean assemblages since the original survey.
+Increasing abundance of exotic species within each assemblage is likely driving the greater similarity with assemblages (homogenization) and greater dissimilarity between assemblages, as shown by cluster analysis (Figure 2).

+Table 1 Between 1979 and 2019, 8 fewer plots and 5 fewer species were observed, resulting in lower α-diversity and greater β-diversity.
+For each assemblage type, Bogbean is the only assemblage to proportionally gain plots between 1979 and 2019, while the Fescue and Sedge assemblages lost plots.
+Plot loss did not appear to have an effect on diversity components, as tested by bootstrapping a minimum of 18 plots per assemblage each year (Table 5)